 25lb bucket - makes 500lbs of finished food. * Please note that all bucket orders are made fresh to order, so the longest possible shelf life is available.
 We require up to 5 business days to manufacture and ship.

-Egg yolk, calcium lactate, beef liver powder, gelatin, whey protein concentrate, rice bran, beet root, digestive enzymes, psyllium husks, EFA from fish, barley grass powder, kelp, taurine, rose hip, parsley, Vitamin E succinate, Vitamin B complex.
+Egg yolk, calcium lactate, grass fed beef liver powder, gelatin, whey protein concentrate, rice bran, beet root, digestive enzymes, psyllium husks, EFA from fish, barley grass powder, kelp, taurine, rose hip, parsley, Vitamin E succinate, Vitamin B complex.

 *Further details as to why rice bran is added: Rice Bran is an insoluble fibre for intestinal health.
 Not considered a grain, but rather the coating of the grain, with little carbohydrate content.
 Sweeps the large intestine much like fur or feathers of a prey animal.